briankjkim/1800_202210_DTC02/README.md

 ## General Info
 This browser based web application to ...

 Hi, my name is Kristopher and this is a test sentence.
-Nice to meet you
+Nice to me\et you

 Hi, my name is Brian.
 I'm excited about the project because it's fun!